 I am a strong advocate for the conservation of our region’s land and water.
 As your representative I have made it a top priority to conserve our area’s coastal regions, including the South Shore and Long Island Sound, and to protect our wildlife refuges and local parks.
 Additionally, I will continue to fight for clean, renewable energy while creating jobs and easing energy costs.

 As a member of the Land Water Conservation Fund Caucus, I have been a longtime supporter of funding for the Land Water Conservation Fund (LWCF) and strongly believe the program should be permanently reauthorized.
 LWCF supports public land conservation to ensure Americans continue to have access to the outdoors, in rural communities as well as more urban areas alike.
-Furthermore, LWCF doesn’t burden the taxpayer; LWCF is fully funded by revenues from offshore oil and gas drilling.

 I am a recipient of the Friend of the National Parks Award for my support of the National Park System.
 Additionally, I continually voted to secure funds to rebuild parks and historical treasures.

 Superstorm Sandy was the second largest natural disaster in our nation’s history and the most devastating and costly to affect New York and Long Island.
 According to the U.S. Geological Survey, this damage is equivalent to 30 years of erosion.
 The resulting exposure has left our shoreline vulnerable to even moderate storms, and must be addressed immediately.
 The Disaster Relief Appropriations Act, for which I led the fight in the House of Representatives, provided $61 billion for hurricane relief, including $5.3 billion in funding for the U.S. Army Corps of Engineers to undertake both emergency and long-term beach restoration projects.
 I was proud to obtain to restore and fortify our shoreline.